Master of Science in Engineering Management

 This program is aligned with the WKU Quality Enhancement Plan: Evidence and Argument

 Need more info?

-Engineering Technology Management graduates make more money and have higher job security.
+Engineering Management graduates make more money and have higher job security.
 See the Bureau of Labor Statistics Chart.